 Sinks and Other Plumbing

-• If desired, uninstall your faucet and store indoors.
+- If desired, uninstall your faucet and store it indoors.
 Cap off the supply lines.

-Grills withstand the elements and typically do not need winterized.
+Grills withstand the elements and typically do not need to be winterized.
 Covering a grill during the winter is purely optional.
-It will help keep the grill clean, but check with the manufacturer of your grill to determine if it will withstand the elements without a cover.
+It will help keep the grill clean but check with the manufacturer of your grill to determine if it will withstand the elements without a cover.

 Regardless of winterization, a thorough fall cleaning is recommended for keeping your grill in prime condition.

-• Clean the exterior of the grill with a citrus-based, organic degreaser, followed by stainless-steel polish.
+- Clean the exterior of the grill with a citrus-based, organic degreaser, followed by stainless-steel polish.
 Do not use anything abrasive to clean the exterior of your grill.
-Burnt-on sauce or grease on the exterior of the grill can be removed with the special Scratch-B-Gone kit.
+Burnt-on sauce or grease on the exterior of the grill can be removed with a special cleaner kit designed for its surface.

-• Re-season cooking surfaces each fall.
+- Re-season cooking surfaces each fall.
 Using a clean rag, wipe vegetable oil on both sides of the cooking grates.
-Place grates, warming racks and grilling drawers back into the grill, heat the grill to 500 degrees Fahrenheit with the hood closed.
+Place grates, warming racks, and grilling drawers back into the grill, and heat the grill to 500 degrees Fahrenheit with the hood closed.
 Turn down the burners to hold the temperature at 500 degrees Fahrenheit for about 20 minutes.
 When the surfaces turn brown or black, they are seasoned.

 Like the grills, pizza ovens typically do not require any particular winterization.
 Covering the pizza oven is optional, but will help keep the unit clean.
 If using a cover, make sure it is a cover designed to let moisture escape.